jacoux/hr-wizard/src/content/setup/production.md

 1. Open <a href="https://github.com/settings/developers">https://github.com/settings/developers</a>, click on "New OAuth App", and fill in the form:

-   - "Application name" - "Prompts with Friends"
+   - "Application name" - "HR wizard"
    - "Homepage URL" - `https://[subdomain].vercel.app`
    - "Authorization callback URL" - paste the value from the previous step